 In addition to a rich scientific program, SURPH@Duke will feature visits to unique Duke destinations and excursions in Durham and the nearby Research Triangle Park.
 The fellows are encouraged to explore this unique rapidly, developing part of the nation.

 The SURPH@Duke is a 10-week full time fellowship, thus, students may not be involved in any other concurrent program or take simultaneous summer classes.
-The 2023 dates are May 22-July 28, 2023.
+Program Dates (to be finalized): Late-May 2024-End of July 2024.
 The first week of SURPH will be conducted offsite for orientation and background reading.
-Arrival at Duke will be on Sunday, May 28.

 Eligible applicants are those who are sophomores or juniors at US colleges and universities.
 We encourage those who feel disadvantaged in educational advancement and those of underrepresented groups to apply.
 Selection criteria are based on the following: academic record (including extracurricular activities), personal statement, short answer responses, and letters of recommendation.
 Applicants must be a US citizen or permanent resident.